star-gazer111/AntiMEV/README.md

 # MEVSpy

 ### The AI way of tracking MEV Transactions!
-We are using Graph Neural Networks to ensure better MEV tracking for fair reward distribution among Validators & for comprehensive statistical analysis.

-We use Graph Neural Networks to track transactions happening on-chain.
+This project uses Graph Neural Networks to track transactions happening on-chain.
 Here's a [live demo](https://mev-spy.vercel.app/) for you !

 # Overview